Live in Atlanta long enough, and you’ll get used to the humidity. Sort of.

 Yes, they do.
 But they can also flourish in more humid conditions.
 A year ago, you might have raised an eyebrow at that claim, but the surge of COVID-19 cases in our area this summer has probably made it a lot easier to believe.

-We're not the only one making it either.
+We’re not the only ones making it either.
 A classic paper entitled Indirect Health Effects of Relative Humidity in Indoor Environments contains an oft-cited chart wherein the prevalence of viruses in humid conditions is supported by rigorous scientific analysis (kudos to Energy Vanguard for cueing us into the source of this chart).